Lean Methodology, Efficiency, Teamwork & Communication

 Next, behind the barriers and this applies more to country tracks than to metropolitan courses, but, how hard is to put a camera(s) behind the barriers at all tracks?
 I would assume that even hiring some scaffolding for the day would be cost effective.
 There are not than many starting positions at most country tracks.

 Even the race callers would love this.
 How many times do you hear a caller say that they cannot see what is happening behind (or in) the barriers?
 Plenty.
 And here is a thought, why not have this new cameraman wired up so they can communicate with the caller and tell him/her what is going on.
 Maybe we can find camerapeople who have some presentation skills and they could even be put to air telling the punters what they can see.
+Conversely, teach some of the spokemodels some camera operating skills and send them down there,

 Still with country racing and especially at this time of year when we visit many of the once or twice of year courses.
 Personally, I would take the machete to the number of race tracks in Victoria but as we are currently stuck with them, let’s do something about the coverage.
 That is when there is coverage.
 Racing.com cannot seem to cope with 4 meetings of a Saturday so one of the provincial/country meetings gets zero coverage.